AlmaOrco/LearningOut/README.md

 **Remember to revise the *jdbc.properties* file to configure your own data properties.**

+## Features
+This app sends JSON objects to communicate data from database.
+For now, it allows to ask all places, places by id, and places by term.

 ## Improvements
-Currently, this app uses a jsp page to show data from database, but it will send JSON data to the client soon.
+I'm working about adding and delete places.